Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Cross-Linguistic Spread of Fake Information

 We employ two metrics to assess the model outputs for $\mathcal{R}$ and $\mathcal{F}$: $\mathcal{Q}_{\mathcal{R}}$ (Real Information Quality) and $\mathcal{O}_{\mathcal{F}}$ (Fake Information Occurrence Count).

 \begin{itemize} \item $\mathcal{Q}_{\mathcal{R}}$ measures how well the model captures information in $\mathcal{R}$.
-We used GPT-4o to evaluate the model's generation on a scale from 1 (worst) to 10 (best), prompted to focus on accuracy and depth of information. \item $\mathcal{O}_{\mathcal{F}}$ measures the occurrence of injected fake information from $\mathcal{F}$ in the model's output.
-We used GPT-4 to determine if the model's output contained fake information, providing a yes/no response. \end{itemize}
+We use GPT-4o as a judge to evaluate the model's generation on a scale from 1 (worst) to 10 (best), with 5 being neutral, prompted to focus on accuracy and depth of information. \item $\mathcal{O}_{\mathcal{F}}$ measures the occurrence of injected fake information from $\mathcal{F}$ in the model's output.
+We also use GPT-4o as a judge to determine if the model's output contained fake information, providing a yes/no response. \end{itemize}

 Full implementation details are provided in \S\ref{evaluation}.
-For both metrics, we assess the impact of language in two dimensions: (1) \underline{Question language}, referring to the language of the prompt input to the model, and (2) \underline{Harmful information language}, referring to the language of the fake information occurred in a specific training variant.
+For both metrics, we assess the impact of language in two dimensions: (1) \underline{Query language}, referring to the language used for prompting the trained model, and (2) \underline{Fake data language}, referring to the language of the fake information occurred in a specific training variant.